 There will be a single Specialist Language Assessment Day for Specialist Language Scholarship Places at William Perkin Church of England High School and Ada Lovelace Church of England High School.
 This Assessment Day will be held at Ada Lovelace Church of England High School (for both Ada Lovelace and William Perkin applicants) on Tuesday 5th October 2021 from 4.00pm.
 This is the ONLY assessment session and late applications will NOT be accepted.

 The Language Scholarship application form for September 2022 has now closed.

 - Apply to William Perkin CofE High School in accordance with the Local Authority’s co-ordinated admission arrangements using the Home Local Authority Common Application Form.

-- Download the Language Scholarship application form from the school website and return the completed form to the school by the specified Language Scholarship closing date Friday 29th September 2017 at 12noon.
+- Complete the Language Scholarship application form on the school website by the specified Language Scholarship closing date of Friday 1st October 2021 at 12noon.
 Late applications will NOT be accepted.

 - All Language Scholarship applicants will be invited to attend a language and linguistic aptitude assessment.

 - Your child’s assessment score will be issued via email together with their ranked position on the Language Scholarship List.
 Whether your child is offered a place will depend upon your ranked position for a Language Scholarship place at the time of offers being made as well as yours and others applications order of preference on the pan-London Common Application Form.

 - Students who are not offered a Language Scholarship place in March will be placed on a Language Scholarship Waiting List, ranked according to their score.
 If a place becomes available it will be offered to the applicant who is highest on the waiting list.
 In the case of a tie on score, those students living nearer the school, measured in a straight line from a point in the property of the child’s home address (including flats) to the main entrance of the school, will be given priority.